NovaSector/NovaSector/modular_nova/modules/admin_tech/readme.md

 This module aims to migrate admin 'god-hand the world is changing magically around you' into the in-character sphere by providing nearly every concievable solution to problems that a staffer might encounter in the course of preparing for events or resolving problems with a body instead of tools like buildmode.

 'Bluespace' items are a baseline admin tool, identified usually by /admin as the breakpoint in it's path.
 'Subspace' items are meant to be the 'badmin' variant of the above, with additional extras tacked ontop of the Bluespace parent items.
 Some items only exist in this variant state.
+You should be really careful giving these items to players without supervision.

 Subspace refers to Telecommunications, or general data.
 If we consider a blackhole to be the ultimate medium for storage of information, then 'subspace' is the layer of data and information.
 I viewed this as these items existing from simply containing data into a form.
 It's writing on a fourth wall.
 I don't think it particularly makes sense, but it doesn't need to.